 Always keep your battery charged

 Properly installed solar panels can benefit your RV in two ways.
-First they can be used for a trickle charge to your home battery when it’s sitting for long periods of time without use.
+First, they can be used for a trickle charge to your home battery when it’s sitting for long periods of time without use.
 This will prevent a dead battery and damage to the battery from sitting too long while dead.
 The second benefit is using solar panels as your main source of power to run most things in your RV.
-For your AC and power outlets you will still need to use your generator (if you have one).
+For your AC and power outlets, you will still need to use your generator (if you have one).
 With solar panels and the occasional use of a generator, for when solar light is lacking, you can camp remotely for extended periods of time.

 Camp remotely for extended periods of time

-A solar panel will come with a controller which shows when the panel is charging.
+A solar panel will come with a controller that shows when the panel is charging.
 Installation isn’t too difficult and can be done by most who are handy, in a couple of hours.
 Those who aren’t inclined with mechanics can hire a professional or RV dealer to install the panels.

 I bought WindyNation 100 Watt Solar Panel kit, took it to Camping World and it cost me around $400 to install.
-The reason why it is so expensive is because all cables inside need to be installed seamlessly while connected to the solar panel.
+The reason why it is so expensive is that all cables inside need to be installed seamlessly while connected to the solar panel.
 The controller inside is connected to your home battery.
-My control panel was installed inside of a cabinet.
+My control panel was installed inside a cabinet.
 I wanted it elsewhere but I was told it would be more work.
 The kit included everything I needed.
 If you are installing it yourself, you probably will need to buy some extra cables.
 The cable in the kit is most likely not long enough.
 Once you’re able to use your solar panels, it’s likely you’ll wonder how you ever camped without them.